 - U.S. Citizens born Overseas: original and copy of naturalization certificate, certificate of citizenship, or Consular Report of Birth Abroad, and original and copy of U.S. passport.

 - Proof of physical presence in the United States.
-You may include U.S. school transcripts, U.S. tax records, Social Security Earnings Statements, U.S. immunization card, hospital records, etc. These documents will be returned to the parents.
+Documents showing when the U.S. citizen parent was physically present in the United States, regardless of immigration status.
+Valid time includes when undocumented, as a Legal Permanent Resident, or U.S. citizen.
+All physical presence must have occurred prior to the birth of the child.
+Examples of documents to bring: Include U.S. school transcripts, U.S. tax records, Social Security Earnings Statements, U.S. immunization card, hospital records, etc. (original and copy) These documents will be returned to the parents.

 - Pregnancy records.
 For example, echo sonograms, doctor's certificates, hospital bills, and photographs of mother during pregnancy.
 Kindly refrain from bringing biological material as proof of pregnancy.